 ArcGIS for PowerBI helps users analyze and visualize location-based data directly in Microsoft Power BI reporting.

-There’s no need to download because it’s available to all Power BI users out-of-the-box.
+There’s no need to download it because it’s available to all Power BI users out of the box.
 Plus, subscriptions are also available for more capabilities such as: